pmendes/COVID19/README.md

 ## Models
 SIR-type models are encoded with the [COPASI simulator](http://copasi.org) and can be run both as ODE models or as stochastic models using Gillespie's stochastic simulation algorithm.
 Provided are also [SBML](http://sbml.org) translations of those models (extension .xml) that can be loaded into other compatible simulators.

-1. A basic SEIR model with three stages of infection (based on a [model by Alison Hill](https://alhill.shinyapps.io/COVID19seir/)).

-2. The SIDARTHE model of the Italian epidemic.
+1. The SIDARTHE model of the Italian epidemic.
 This was described in a [preprint](https://arxiv.org/abs/2003.09861) by Giordano et al. (with the COVID19 IRCCS San Matteo Pavia Task Force).
 This model allows distinction between detected and undetected cases and is calibrated for the Italian epidemic.
-I have now managed to replicate the results of this model completely.
+This was validated and the COPASI version produces the same results as the original.
+The model is included in two versions, one with relative population (as in the original) and another with the total population so that it can be simulated stochastically.

+2. A basic SEIR model with three stages of infection (based on a [model by Alison Hill](https://alhill.shinyapps.io/COVID19seir/)).

 ## Licenses